Frequently Asked Questions

 What types of small businesses does liwwa serve?

-liwwa is available to all types of small businesses in Jordan and the United Arab Emirates so long as their business operations are managed ethically.
+liwwa is available to all types of small businesses in Jordan so long as their business operations are managed ethically.

 What types of investors does liwwa serve?

-liwwa serves individual and institutional investors.
-Individual investors are those looking to grow and diversify their investment portfolios by investing in a new asset class (loans to SMEs).
+liwwa serves retail and institutional investors.
+Retail investors are those looking to grow and diversify their investment portfolios by investing in a new asset class (loans to SMEs).
 Institutional investors are financial institutions and other funds that are similarly looking to diversify and grow their investments by utilizing liwwa’s efficient technology platform.

 How does a potential investor register on the platform?